dspinellis/latex-advice/README.md

 ## Typography
 * Use three dashes (`---`) to create the *em-dash*, which separates parenthetical phrases.
+  According to the *Chicago Manual of Style* (2.13), an em-dash has no space before or after it.
+  (Note that *The Associated Press Stylebook* specifies spacing.)
 * Use two dashes (`--`) to create an *en-dash*.
   Use this to specify number ranges, e.g. `2009--2015`.
 * Put footnotes *after* punctuation symbols, unless your publisher's